The KPF SURFS-UP Survey I: Transmission Spectroscopy of WASP-76 b: Results: Atmospheric Signals

 A more striking feature of the cross-correlation plots in Figure \ref{fig:ccmap} is that there is a strong ingress–egress asymmetry for some species (e.g., Fe I) but not others (e.g., Ca II).
 To quantify this behavior, we co-added the in-transit CCFs in two phase windows, $\phi\in[-0.038,-0.020]$ (near ingress) and $\phi\in[+0.020,+0.038]$ (near egress), and fit a single Gaussian to each co-added CCF.
 This phase-binning helped to stabilize the Gaussian fits that were otherwise unreliable on individual phases at lower SNR.
 Similar strategies have been demonstrated to be effective for resolving atmospheric asymmetries in high-resolution spectroscopy \citep[e.g.,][]{Savel2023}; however, we caution that the stacked CCF profiles appear to be highly non-Gaussian (particularly for Na I and Ca II), which made it difficult to estimate line centers and uncertainties with high fidelity.
 In practice, we found that reasonable changes to the fitting method could shift the recovered line centers of Na I and Ca II by up to a few km s$^{-1}$.
 Nonetheless, the qualitative behavior we observed was highly consistent across all different fitting techniques: Fe I shows clear phase-dependent asymmetries consistent with day-to-night winds (ingress $=$ -4.3 km s$^{-1}$ and egress $=$ -11.3 km s$^{-1}$), while Na I and Ca II behave differently with no measurable ingress–egress asymmetry (Na I ingress $=$ -4.9 km s$^{-1}$ and egress $=$ -3.0 km s$^{-1}$; Ca II ingress $=$ -2.1 km s$^{-1}$ and egress $=$ -2.6 km s$^{-1}$).
 We also find signs of an asymmetry in Cr I (near ingress $=$ -4.2 km s$^{-1}$ and egress $=$ -10.9 km s$^{-1}$), though at much lower significances, given the weaker signal near ingress (Figure \ref{fig:ccmap}).

 In addition to the cross-correlation residual plots, we also chose to quantify detection significances using the standard two-dimensional $K_p$–$v_{\rm sys}$ plots \citep{Brogi2012}.
 Assuming a circular orbit, we calculated the instantaneous planetary radial velocity using $v_p(t) = K_p \sin(2\pi \phi(t)) + v_\mathrm{sys}$, where $\phi(t)$ is the orbital phase.
 For each trial pair of \textit{$K_p$} and \textit{$v_\mathrm{sys}$}, we shifted the in-transit CCFs by $-v_p(t)$ to align the expected planetary signal at 0 km s$^{-1}$.
 To evaluate the significance of the detection at each point, we computed the SNR by dividing the combined CCF value at zero velocity by the standard deviation of the CCF values more than 50 km s$^{-1}$ from the expected signal location.
 In this framework, strong detections appear as bright localized peaks centered close to the known $K_p$ and $v_{\rm sys}$ values (Figure \ref{fig6}).
-We detect Fe I, Ca II, and Na I at high SNR, and obtain weaker detections of Cr I and K I, while the remaining species tested (Fe II, FeH, CaH, TiO) show no significant signal near the expected \textit{$K_p$} and \textit{$v_\mathrm{sys}$} (Figure \ref{fig6}).
-The difference in behavior between species with measured asymmetries (Fe I, Cr I) and those without (Ca II, Na I) can also be seen in these $K_p$–$v_{\rm sys}$ plots, where the asymmetries manifest in peak velocities lower than the expected $K_p$, while Ca II and Na I show peak signals above the expected $K_p$.
+We strongly detect Fe I, Ca II, and Na I, with phase-resolved cross-correlation features visible across both ingress and egress (Figure~\ref{fig:ccmap}).
+At lower significance, we also find signals from K I, Cr I, V I, and Mg I (Figure~\ref{fig6}), although these species are not as strongly phase resolved.
+An example of the weaker phase-resolved structure is shown for Cr I in Figure~\ref{fig:ccmap}.
+The remaining species tested (Si I, Fe II, FeH, CaH, TiO) show no significant signal near the expected \textit{$K_p$} and \textit{$v_\mathrm{sys}$} (Figure \ref{fig6}).